Dospacite/VLLMSPA/README.md

 ## Vulnerability Coverage of OWASP 2023 LLM

 ### LLM01: Prompt Injection
-Available through the message summarizer, where the messages are passed back from the tool without sanitization.
+Available through the message fetch tool, where the messages are passed back from the tool without sanitization.
+The tool accepts unsanitized user input that can be used for injection attacks.

 ### LLM02: Insecure Output Handling - TODO
 This will be available through the unsanitized handling of LLM response via the message summarizer, using dangerouslySetHTML.